bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:08:58

 But I use that as a way of learning how things work.
-So for me, being able to work on TXPROBE was kind of like a result of learning how a lot of the things on Bitcoin work, from transaction building to propagation to networking to the in-message, the get-out-of-message, everything that goes in between, right?
+So for me, being able to work on TxProbe was kind of like a result of learning how a lot of the things on Bitcoin work, from transaction building to propagation to networking to the in-message, the get-out-of-message, everything that goes in between, right?

 ## An Empirical Analysis of Privacy in the Lightning Network

 Speaker 0: 00:09:18

-At some point, when I finished the PhD, I got the opportunity to go to work at UCL, that's where that paper started, with Sarah McGill-John, and they were doing, they were quite focused on privacy, right?
+At some point, when I finished the PhD, I got the opportunity to go to work at UCL, that's where that paper started, with Sarah McGill, and they were doing, they were quite focused on privacy, right?
 They are pretty well known for some of the chain analysis stuff.
 So like some chain analysis actually was built based on one of the papers from Sarah back in 2014, 2015, or I don't even remember anymore.
 But they are like quite privacy focused, right?